What should I do if I have been sexually assaulted?

 - A court order (called an “injunction”) that requires an individual or organization to take a specific action.
-Examples of injunctive relief could include requiring a university to provide counseling for a survivor or to improve educational/training programs surrounding sexual violence.
+Examples of injunctive relief could include requiring a school to provide counseling for a survivor, revise policies and procedures, or improve educational/training programs for students and employees related to sexual violence.

 - Preponderance of the evidence standard